linux-china/zipkin-rsocket-server/README.md

 # How to start Zipkin Server

-It's Spring Boot 2.2.x App, and you have different ways to start Spring Boot App.
+It's Spring Boot 2.2.x App, and you have many ways to start Spring Boot App.

 # How to send spans to Zipkin RSocket Collector